google/WebFundamentals/src/_langs/en/tools/profile-performance/memory-problems/memory-101.markdown

 ## V8 Specifics

 When profiling memory, it is helpful to understand why heap snapshots look a certain way.
-This section describes some memory-related topics specifically corresponding to the **V8 JavaScript virtual machine **(V8 VM or VM).
+This section describes some memory-related topics specifically corresponding to the **V8 JavaScript virtual machine** (V8 VM or VM).

 ### JavaScript Object Representation

 There are three primitive types:

-* Numbers (e.g 3.14159..)
+* Numbers (e.g., 3.14159..)
 * Booleans (true or false)
-* Strings (e.g 'Werner Heisenberg')
+* Strings (e.g., 'Werner Heisenberg')

 They cannot reference other values and are always leafs or terminating nodes.